RahulM2005R/EX-2-Implement-Breadth-First-Search-Traversal-of-a-Graph/README.md

 ### Result:

-Thus, the program for implementing breadth first search traversal of a graph has been executed successfully
+Thus, breadth first search traversal algorithm has been successfully implemented on a graph.